-As a small to mid-size business, it’s easy to think that the return on marketing isn’t enough to offset the costs.
-In preparation for the biggest shopping season, we’ve compiled seven easy ways to creatively market your business without breaking the bank.
+As a small to mid-size business, it’s easy to think that the return on marketing isn’t enough to offset the costs, but marketing doesn’t have to cost you anything.
+In preparation for the biggest shopping season, we’ve compiled seven easy ways to creatively market your business—without breaking the bank.

 Capitalize on Community Events